-There’re different neighborhoods to stay in Athens, depending on which Athens attractions you’re keen to see.
-However, since the city is well-served by public transport, it doesn’t really matter if you’re staying in a very central position or not.
+There are different neighborhoods to stay in Athens, depending on which Athens attractions you’re keen to see.
+However, since the city is well-served by public transport, it doesn’t matter if you’re staying in a very central position.

-Plaka is one of the best neighborhoods to stay in Athens when it comes to sightseeing, walking tours, and historical landmarks.
-This old district is just steps from the Acropolis and some of the most important ancient sites in Athens.
+Plaka is one of the best neighborhoods to stay in Athens for sightseeing, walking tours, and historical landmarks.
+This old district is just steps from the Acropolis and some of Athens’s most important ancient sites.

-Other than that, a stay in Plaka is also great if you enjoy shopping and good food.
-Several souvenir shops and endless traditional tavernas and restaurants and beautiful cafes, and places to go for a cocktail or a beer.
+Also, staying in Plaka is excellent if you enjoy shopping and food.
+There are several souvenir shops, endless traditional tavernas, restaurants, beautiful cafes, and places to go for a cocktail or beer.

-Another great area to stay in Athens is Monastiraki.
-Close to virtually everything, Monastiraki Square is the place you’ll be reaching to sample the best gyros in town, so don’t miss Monastiraki if you’re a foodie at heart and want to sip the best Greek coffee in town.
+Another great area to stay in, in Athens, is Monastiraki.
+Close to virtually everything, Monastiraki Square is where you’ll be reaching to sample the best gyros in town, so don’t miss Monastiraki if you’re a foodie at heart and want to sip the best Greek coffee in the city.

 For a more refined experience, choose the areas of Koukaki or Kolonaki.
-Both places are within walking distance of Athens’s most important museums, and both neighborhoods preserve an elegant and quiet atmosphere too.
+Both places are within walking distance of Athens’s most important museums, and both neighborhoods also preserve an elegant and quiet atmosphere.

 What To Do In Athens At Night

-If you’re up for a more modern vibe, then choose the colorful areas of Psirri or Thisseio.
+If you’re up for a more modern vibe, choose Psirri or Thisseio’s colorful areas.
 These two vibrant areas of Athens feature hundreds of restaurants, cafes, and music bars open until late at night.

 How To Get To Athens

-Plane travel is logically the fastest and most convenient way to get to Athens, either from Europe, the US, Canada, or Australia.
+Plane travel is logically the fastest and most convenient way to get to Athens from Europe, the US, Canada, or Australia.